lrvideckis/programming_team_code/tests/README.md

 2) [run_tests_scheduled.yml](../.github/workflows/run_tests_scheduled.yml) runs `oj-verify all` every 30 minutes between midnight and 5am.
 3) [check_all_tests_ran.yml](../.github/workflows/check_all_tests_ran.yml) runs at 5am and checks that all tests have run.

-Main reason: occasionally Library Checker [adds new tests](https://github.com/yosupo06/library-checker-problems/issues?q=label%3Atestcase).
-So now that the lib is re-tested daily, it will be tested on any newly-added tests.
+- Main reason 1: occasionally Library Checker [adds new tests](https://github.com/yosupo06/library-checker-problems/issues?q=label%3Atestcase).
+So now the lib will be tested on all newly added tests.
+- Main reason 2: sometimes I do a code-mod style change which affects many files, and thus many tests have to be re-run.
+But `oj-verify all` only runs about 10-20 tests at a time, potentially leaving some un-run tests.
+Before, I used to make timely-commits which changed effectively nothing, but caused more tests to rerun (but this also muddied the git history).
+Now I don't have to do this.
-Side reason: Library Checker generates tests randomly, so more testing means the code is tested on more random data.
+- Side reason: Library Checker generates tests randomly, so more testing means the code is tested on more random data.

 ## Makefile
 to see commands: